Ernyoke/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

     ```
     10 * 8KB / 4  = 20 RCU (we have to round up 6KB to 8 KB)
     ```

+## On-Demand Mode

+- Reads/writes automatically scale up/down with our workloads
+- No capacity planning is needed
+- We pay for what capacity we use, can be more expensive
+- Great for unpredictable workloads and steep sudden spikes

 ## DynamoDB Internal Partitions